pmbrull/levy/README.md

 ### Registering new functions

-If we need to apply different functions when rendering the YAML, we can register them by name before instantiating the `Config` class.
+If we need to apply different functions when rendering the files, we can register them by name before instantiating the `Config` class.

 Let's imagine the following YAML file: